jackneill1/SixEyeDocs/core/Permissions.rst

 Permissions
 ***********

-Permissions in SixEye allow for grannular customisation of what a user can do per project/device or portal level project or device.
+Permissions in SixEye allow for granular customisation of what a user can do per individual project/device or at a portal level per project/device.

 .. figure:: img/perm_temp.png
    :align:   left

+Permissions are listed vertically and the users within the current context are listed horizontally.

+The users listed depends on the context of the current permissions.
+In a Site only users in that site will be listed.
+Clickind ``Add users...`` allows users to be managed.
+Clicking the users initals will also remove them from the grid.

+A blank circle indicates the permission is non-granted where a filled in circle means that user has that permission.
+A partially filled circle indiactes that that parent permission contains a mix of granted and non-granted permissions.
+Currently parent permissions are only to indicate the status of child permissions and cannot be used to change the permissions within.

 Contexts
 --------